huhuhang/jsonbase/README_EN.md

 ## Authentication?

-There is no authentication added at this time, feel free to store and read data.
-Please do not use the project example database, your data may be removed or tampered with, please deploy it yourself.
+Currently there is no authentication added, to secure your data, you can use Cloudflare Access to create a request policy.
+Or refer to [official example](https://developers.cloudflare.com/workers/examples/auth-with-headers) to modify the code to add authentication module.
+Please do not use the sample database in the project in production environment, your data may be removed or tampered with, please deploy it yourself.